 State law requires that all school districts have bullying prevention and intervention plans.
-ESE provides ongoing technical assistance to support efforts in this area.
+DESE provides ongoing technical assistance to support efforts in this area.
+In partnership with other agencies, DESE also helps districts strengthen emergency management planning and threat assessment practices.

-DESE established the “Urban Leaders Network for School Climate and Student Support.”
-The group, comprised of district staff overseeing the implementation of Wraparound Zone (WAZ)-related initiatives in urban and Gateway cities, has developed and is currently piloting a series of metrics to assess the “conditions for learning” that allow for academic success (i.e., school climate, student support, SEL, academic engagement, and family and community engagement).
-The network is also being leveraged to share promising practices and solicit feedback on key issues related to these topics.
-In addition, ESE is rolling out a “Systems for Student Success” Initiative through which a subset of the lowest performing districts are developing plans to systematically address students’ barriers to learning.
-Through this process, modeled after the successful WAZ Initiative, participating districts are receiving grant funding, targeted assistance, and networking opportunities to innovate the systems and strategies they use to meet students’ holistic needs.
+DESE provides extensive professional development and other supports to schools and districts to build internal capacity to meet the social emotional and behavioral and mental health needs of their students, families and staff as well as develop their capacity to build partnerships with community-based providers.

+DESE has established several programs and networks (Academies) to support schools and districts with the development of multi-tiered systems of social emotional, behavioral, and mental health support.
+Aligned with the state’s Multi-Tiered System of Support blueprint, these Academies provide participating teams with three years of professional development, coaching, data support, and technical assistance in order to effectively implement positive behavioral intervention systems, social emotional learning, and mental health supports.
+In addition, DESE sponsored two learning networks focused on cultivating systems and practices that foster a strong sense of belonging for students and adults.

-ESE will support and encourage LEAs to consider how they are ensuring a safe and supportive learning environment for all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
+DESE will support and encourage LEAs to consider how they are ensuring a safe and supportive learning environment for all students when performing their needs assessment, as well as in developing their action plans for utilizing their Title IV, Part A and other allocations under ESSA.
 We will also continue to invite districts to take advantage of related state-level initiatives to support their work.
-In addition, ESE has encouraged schools and districts to consider using Title II, Part A funds to holistically address students’ social, emotional and academic learning needs.
-As noted above, we will also encourage districts to consult the guidance issued by USED on use of Title IV, Part A funds.
+In addition, DESE has encouraged schools and districts to consider using Title II, Part A funds as it relates to educator professional development, to holistically address students’ social, emotional and academic learning needs.

 Does the SEA intend to use funds from Title IV, Part A or other included programs to support strategies to support LEAs to effectively use technology to improve the academic achievement and digital literacy of all students?